-On June 5, 2018 Inga Scanlan and Bill Chamberlin visited St. Patrick’s Home of Ottawa to present their generous gift of 25 touch quilts for our residents.
-The quilts are absolutely beautiful and it is obvious were made with great care.
+Today Inga and Bill Scanlan donated 120 of their handmade touch quilts to the residents of St. Pat’s!
+This is the second time that the generous couple has shared their talent and kindness with our residents in this way.
+The quilts are absolutely beautiful and it is obvious they were made with great care.
 Our recreation team will be able to deliver these touch quilts to the residents they know will benefit most from them.
+Please read below for the story behind their quilts.
+Also below are a pictures of a sample of the quilts they have made and donated to us.
 Thank you so much Inga and Bill!

 THE STORY OF INGA AND BILL’S TOUCH QUILTS